Skip to main content

 FinTech · SaaS · MVP Development

-A Dubai-based fintech founder had a validated idea and a lead investor interested — but no product.
-His previous development partner had burned through 4 months and AED 180,000 with nothing shippable to show for it.
+A Dubai based fintech founder had a validated idea and a lead investor interested, but no product.
+His previous development partner had burned through 4 months and 180,000 with nothing shippable to show for it.
 The investor gave him a deadline: demonstrate a working product in 12 weeks or the term sheet dies.

-A fully functional fintech MVP — multi-currency transaction processing, KYC/AML compliance integration, user onboarding flow, admin dashboard, and investor-ready analytics.
+A fully functional fintech MVP: multi currency transaction processing, KYC and AML compliance integration, user onboarding flow, admin dashboard, and investor ready analytics.
 Not a prototype.
 A working product his pilot users actually transacted through.

 Time to working product